Certified fabrics – what to pay attention to?

 Table of Content

-Most often, sewing fabrics or ready-made clothing have a type of OEKO-TEX certification.
-Although there are many kinds of this certificate, issued both for the textile product itself and the manufacturing process (OEKO-TEX STeP), the most popular one on the market is OEKO-TEXt.
-This certificate informs the consumer about a fabric free of harmful chemicals.
-OEKO-TEX certificates are also issued for leather products (OEKO-TEX Lether Standard) and chemicals, including pigments and finishing agents used in dyeing (Eco Passport).
+Most often, sewing fabrics or ready-made clothing are covered by a type of OEKO-TEX® certification.
+Although there are many kinds of this certificate, issued both for the textile product itself and the manufacturing process (OEKO-TEX® STeP), the most popular one on the market is OEKO-TEX® Standard 100.
+This certificate informs the consumer about a product tested for harmful substances and compliant with defined limit values.
+OEKO-TEX certificates are also issued for leather products (OEKO-TEX® Leather Standard) and chemicals, including pigments and finishing agents used in dyeing (Eco Passport).
+It is worth noting the difference in certification models: while OEKO-TEX® Standard 100 focuses on testing the finished product for safety, standards like GOTS or GRS verify the entire supply chain.
+OEKO-TEX® certifications apply to specific products and articles tested for harmful substances and do not certify the entire supply chain.
+These certification systems operate under different verification models and are complementary, not interchangeable.

 When printing fabrics in CottonBee, you can be sure that the final product meets all the stringent requirements of OEKO-TEX® and GOTS standards.
 Our printed fabrics made of conventional cotton have been subjected to a series of tests for the presence of harmful substances.